yakutwrld/yakut/README.md

 ### Wassup! 👋

-Hello im yakut, im a software developer interested in Java, Python And Web...
+Hello im yakut, im a Web and Software developer interested in Java, Python and more...

-Founder of [PvPCentral](https://github.com/PvPCentral-Network).
+Founder of [None](https://github.com/yqkut).
 I spend most of my time outside doing activities with people i care about.

 Dont hesitate to get in touch for business inquiries.
 - :left_speech_bubble: Discord: [yakut](https://discord.com/users/243812922613039104)